sakshiAgrawal64/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Implement a sentiment analysis to determine whether the movie review is positive or negative.
+Implement a sentiment analysis to determine whether the movie review is positive or negative using the simple classifiers.